TOM

 CREATIVE TECHNOLOGIST

-I am a lecturer (equivalent to assistant professor) in the School of Computing at Edinburgh Napier University.
-I teach in the Digital Media and Interaction Design subject area and research in the Centre for Interaction Design.
+I am an Associate Professor in the School of Arts and Creative Industries at Edinburgh Napier University.
+I run the taught postgraduate provision in the area of design and am a researcher in the Centre for Creative Practice.

 My research centres on digital technology and the arts, both as a medium within creative practice and as a tool for engaging with arts collections.
 My work centres around Digital Storytelling and Physical Computing and where these two subjects meet.
 I am particularly interested in the boundary between the real and the virtual.